 STB’s mission: Support the FBI mission by discovering, developing, and delivering innovative science and technology capabilities that enhance intelligence and investigative activities.

 STB’s vision: Be the premier provider of applied science and technology capabilities that address the ever-evolving threat.

 STB’s highly trained and specialized 6,200-employee workforce is made up of special agents, forensic scientists, engineers, intelligence analysts, and professional support personnel located at three Headquarters divisions and all field offices.
 They can be deployed worldwide at a moment’s notice.
 Our talented employees manage massive amounts of data, develop high-tech tools and techniques to solve crimes and prevent terrorist acts, and supply a broad array of scientific services and expertise to the law enforcement and intelligence communities.

 Following are some examples of our capabilities in the areas of forensic science, information sharing, and operational technology.

-Forensic science has shaped the criminal justice world, advancing crime investigations and allowing for the development of new technologies and capabilities.
+The criminal justice world has been shaped by forensic science, advancing crime investigations and allowing for the development of new technologies and capabilities.
 The FBI’s scientists, lab technicians, engineers, and forensic examiners support the criminal justice system by performing these key functions:

 - Biometrics analysis: Providing accurate, complete, and timely forensic analysis, including reporting, training, testimony, and technical support for latent print and DNA examinations.